Housing & Homelessness

 We are working to mitigate homelessness and housing insecurity.

-The focus of United Way of the Mohawk Valley and our community partners is to:
+Factors of the United Way of the Mohawk Valley and our community partners include:

-• assist homeless individuals and families in obtaining housing,
+• assist families who are homeless in obtaining secure housing,

-• connect individuals and families with necessary resources such as food, clothing, mental health and/or substance abuse services, additional outlets to education and employment skills, and more,
+• connect households with necessary resources such as food, clothing, mental health and/or substance abuse services, additional outlets to education and employment skills, and more

-• decrease the number of individuals and families in danger of becoming homeless,
+• decrease the number of households in danger of becoming homeless

 Data and Prevention